jjosef/weather-app/README.md

 I added a few dependencies to make API calls and testing API calls easier.

 [superagent](https://visionmedia.github.io/superagent/) is my goto HTTP wrapper for both front and backend development.
+I'm not creating a backend component in this example, but it would be useful for a simple user manager and location storage.

+[weather-icons-react](https://najens.github.io/weather-icons-react/) a simple library of weather-related icons to spice up the app a little bit.

 # Getting Started with Create React App